keeganosler/custom-pomodoro/README.md

 ## What is the pomodoro method?

-Pomodoro is a productivity method named for the Italian word for tomato. see the wikipedia article [here!](https://en.wikipedia.org/wiki/Pomodoro_Technique)
+Pomodoro is a productivity method named for the Italian word for tomato.
+See the wikipedia article [here!](https://en.wikipedia.org/wiki/Pomodoro_Technique)

 ## How does this program work?